ulsdevteam/rac_schemas/README.md

 ### Available schemas

-All schemas are located in the `/schemas/` directory at the root of this repository.
+All schemas are located in the `schemas/` subdirectory of the `rac_schemas/` directory.

 #### Tests